VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: Key System Components

-Figure 3 illustrates the lifecycle of a voting experiment, starting from the design of the ballot to the deployment of the campaign and the calculation of the voting results.
+\textbf{VoteLab Workflow}.
+Figure~\ref{fig:merged}b illustrates the lifecycle of a voting experiment, starting from the ballot design to the campaign deployment and the calculation of the voting results.
 (1) The process begins with the ballot designers creating an account on the Web dashboard and (2) subsequently logging in, to create and run voting campaigns.
-(3) Through an intuitive interface, the designers can effortlessly create and customize voting experiments.
+(3) Via an intuitive interface, designers can effortlessly create and customize voting experiments.
 (4) Voters, on the other hand, can easily access the created voting campaign, express their preferences, and (5) view the results, once the voting period concludes.
-Furthermore, voters can provide valuable feedback on the voting results.
-The dashboard allows users to assign tags and reuse voting processes, enabling the deployment of multiple voting campaigns at different points in time with different or the same voting participants.
-This feature simplifies the experimentation with more complex voting scenarios (e.g. when there are several waves of a panel study).
-Voters have the option to (i) download the Android app and (ii) log in, using valid credentials. (iii) Once logged in, they can actively participate in voting, namely by selecting the relevant voting tags they wish to contribute. (iv) By subscribing to specific tags or categories of interest, voters are granted access to the corresponding voting questions.
+Voters can provide valuable feedback on voting results.
+The dashboard allows users to assign tags and reuse voting processes, enabling the deployment of multiple voting campaigns at different time points with different or the same voting participants.
+This feature simplifies experimentation with several waves of a panel study.

+Voters have the option to (i) download the Android app and (ii) log in, using valid credentials. (iii) Once logged in, they can participate in voting by selecting the relevant voting tags they wish to contribute. (iv) As such voters are granted access to the corresponding voting questions.
 The tagging system allows voters to easily engage with projects that align with their interests.
-The privacy of votes and anonymity of voters is preserved in this process.
+The privacy of votes and voters' anonymity is preserved in this process.